-Sandgate which leads off Market Place is a good place to find a selection of Whitby Jet Shops.
-Incidentally, if you want to know more about this gemstone which is in fact fossilised remains of monkey puzzle trees, head to the Whitby Jet Heritage Centre in Church Lane.
-The Market Place at the end of Sandgate has been a trading area since the middle of the 17th Century and you will still find stalls today.
+Sandgate, which leads off Market Place, is an excellent place to find a selection of Whitby Jet Shops.
+Incidentally, if you want to know more about this gemstone which is, in fact, fossilised remains of monkey puzzle trees, head to the Museum of Whitby Jet.
+The Market Place at the end of Sandgate has been a trading area since the middle of the 17th Century, and you will still find stalls today.

 Get there: Sandgate, Whitby, YO22 4DB

-Every visitor to Whitby should make sure that he or she goes to Grape Lane because it is the home of the Captain Cook Memorial Museum.
-Cook was from North Yorkshire and there are a number of places that students of his life of adventure and exploration should visit in the Region.
-This Museum is certainly among the most important while elsewhere in Whitby next to the Whale Bone Arch at the top of the Khyber Pass is an impressive bronze statue of Cook.
-The museum building was once the home to local shipbuilders, John and Henry Walker who employed Cook as an 18 year-old merchant navy apprentice.
+Every visitor to Whitby should make sure that they go to Grape Lane because it is the home of the Captain Cook Memorial Museum.
+Cook was from North Yorkshire, and there are many places that students of his life of adventure and exploration should visit in the Region.
+This Museum is undoubtedly among the most important, while elsewhere in Whitby, next to the Whale Bone Arch at the top of the Khyber Pass, is an impressive bronze statue of Cook.
+The museum building was once the home to local shipbuilders John and Henry Walker, who employed Cook as an 18-year-old merchant navy apprentice.

 Get there: Grape Lane, Whitby, YO22 4B

-West Cliff is a popular accommodation district for visitors to Whitby; hotels, cottages for rent and guest houses.
-Few visitors to Whitby are more famous than Bram Stoker who came here in the late 19th Century and stayed in Royal Crescent.
-He was inspired by the sight of Whitby Abbey to write the Dracula novel in which Dracula lands as a black dog from a shipwreck off the Whitby Coast.
-The Dracula Society still visits Whitby twice a year, dressing in period costume and wandering its streets.
+West Cliff is a famous accommodation district for visitors to Whitby; hotels, cottages for rent and guest houses.
+Few visitors to Whitby are more prominent than Bram Stoker, who came here in the late 19th Century and stayed in Royal Crescent.
+The sight of Whitby Abbey inspired him to write the Dracula novel, in which Dracula lands like a black dog from a shipwreck off the Whitby coast.
+The Dracula Society still visits Whitby twice a year, dressing in period costumes and wandering its streets.

 Homes that formerly belonged to Whitby’s fishing community are found close to the beach on the east side of Whitby below the Abbey and a short walk to the Pier.
 The streets are cobbled as they were when the houses were first built but they have been modernised and refurbished to become popular accommodation for families visiting Whitby.
 The world-famous Fortunes Kippers is located here, the divine aromas from the smokehouse still waft through the streets each morning.

 The Harbour in Whitby could tell many a story.
-It has seen adventurers set sail, whalers and fishing boats as well as the most famous shipwreck just off the coast of the SS Rohilla, a hospital ship that ran aground in 1914.
+It has seen adventurers set sail, whalers and fishing boats, and the most famous shipwreck just off the coast of the SS Rohilla, a hospital ship that ran aground in 1914.
 It was sailing from Scotland to Dunkirk when it got into difficulties.
-83 people lost their lives as frantic attempts were made to save everyone but the remainder of the 229 on board were saved.
+Eighty-three people lost their lives as frantic attempts were made to save everyone but the remainder of the 229 on board were saved.
 Today, the harbour area is full of shops and cafes with great views up to the Abbey across the Esk River.

-A replica of Captain Cook’s ‘’Endeavour’’ is moored nearby.
-If your next plan is to eat, you will find bars and fish and chip shops in Bridge Street only to happy to oblige.
-Whitby has quite rightly earned a reputation for some of the best fish and chips anywhere and you must see what all the fuss is about.
+If your next plan is to eat, you will find a few places along Bridge Street only too happy to oblige.
+Whitby has quite rightly earned a reputation for some of the best fish and chips, and you must see what the fuss is about.